 Pictured above is an overview of Fox Craig, seen from the sea.
 This shows the descent routes and one or two of the more isolated lines on the left.
 Some scary sounding E-routes have been done up those overhanging grooves, not detailed here for obvious reasons.
 Pictured below is a more detailed shot showing the routes on the 15m high Alligator Wall.

-Kate climbing through the flowers on Twin Cracks at Fox Craig, Meikle Ross.
+Kate climbing through the flowers at the top of Demolition Tango, VS 4c, Red Slab, Meikle Ross.

 A pleasant wee area just east of Limehouse Blues and somewhat dwarfed by that huge cliff, although the routes here are still 12-15m long..!
 The best access is down the grassy ramp at the west end of Fox Craig.
 This area has a nice base, good solid boulder belays at the top, generally reasonable protection and has routes from Mod. to HVS.
 Routes were first recorded and named in summer 2007, by myself, Ian and Kate Brown, Linda Biggar and David McNicol, although they had all probably been climbed earlier.

 Ian Brown on the first ascent of Mutant Slater, HS, September 2007.
 The slater, at least 5cm long, emerged from the crack into the sunlight and raced towards the top of the route ahead of Ian.